Recycling deals

 During setup, you configured an auto-creation strategy that controls how Rizer creates records in HubSpot when deals become ready.

-Understanding the Strategies
+Understanding the strategies

 Unlimited — Rizer creates records in HubSpot as soon as deals become ready.
 No limits.
 Good if your team can handle variable volume.